 Financing a college education can be an overwhelming experience.
 As costs continue to rise, LBC | Capital continues to provide a variety of financial aid options.
 LBC | Capital participates in the federal and state aid programs.
 The College also offers many scholarships, as well as other opportunities, to help students finance their education.

-For complete details on financial aid opportunities, visit the Tuition & Financial Aid pages under the Admissions & Financial Aid sections of our website.
+For complete details on financial aid opportunities, visit the Financial Aid & Tuition section of the website for seminary and graduate education.